bencoveney/Milligrid/readme.md

 Milligrid is a CSS grid system build using flexbox and Sass.
 You can view it in action [here](http://bencoveney.github.io/Milligrid).
 It is based on the [milligram](https://github.com/milligram/milligram) library.

-## To do list:

-+ Fix text being too small.
+## Planned features:

 + Additional text element styles.
++ Configurable vertical flow.
++ Documentation
 + Configure the build to create a grid only and full variant.
-+ Publish to bower, others?
++ Publish of package to bower (and other) platforms.